Slamy/Wiki_MiSTer/Lag-Explained.md

 The analog output is driven as the original system would have, with no buffering, and so it will be effectively identical to the latency of a real console.
 From this point of view, the analog output cannot have any form of lag.

 When using HDMI output the image must be scaled up to fit the higher resolutions, which requires additional processing.
-The MiSTer scaler has options which impact its latency. vsync_adjust=2 in the ini file will result in about 4 scanlines of latency, while 0 or 1 will result in about 2 frames of latency, while having the advantage of being more compatible with displays.
+The MiSTer scaler has options which impact its latency.
+Using `vsync_adjust=2` in the ini file will result in about 4 scanlines of latency, while 0 or 1 will result in up to roughly 2 frames of latency, with the added advantage of being more compatible with displays.

-In addition your own television may introduce more latency, but this varies by device and no definite number can be given on that here.
+In addition your own television or monitor may introduce more latency, but this varies by device and no definite number can be given on that here.

-So in summary, if lag is critical to you, the best is to use a recommended USB controller tested by many and a CRT.
+In summary, if lag is critical to you, **it's best to play on a CRT using a recommended and widely-tested USB controller.** Some users have tested and ranked USB controllers by performance; you can see their results [here](https://github.com/eniva/MisSTer_Guides/wiki/USB-Controllers-Performance-Ranking).

-But even using an HDMI will result in a better experience than many other devices.
+Do keep in mind, however, that even over HDMI MiSTer is capable of providing a better experience than many other devices.

 ## Reducing Lag